marco262/my_wiki/data/dnd/general/conditions.md

 Finishing a long rest reduces a creature's exhaustion level by 1, provided that the creature has also ingested some food and drink.

 [[/div]]

-Conditions alter a creature's capabilities in a variety of ways and can arise as a result of a spell, a class feature, a monster's attack, or other effect.
-Most conditions, such as blinded, are impairments, but a few, such as invisible, can be advantageous.

-A condition lasts either until it is countered (the prone condition is countered by standing up, for example) or for a duration specified by the effect that imposed the condition.

-If multiple effects impose the same condition on a creature, each instance of the condition has its own duration, but the condition's effects don't get worse.
-A creature either has a condition or doesn't.

-The following definitions specify what happens to a creature while it is subjected to a condition.

-## Blinded

-* A blinded creature can't see and automatically fails any ability check that requires sight.
-* Attack rolls against the creature have advantage, and the creature's attack rolls have disadvantage.

-## Charmed

 * A charmed creature can't attack the charmer or target the charmer with harmful abilities or magical effects.
 * The charmer has advantage on any ability check to interact socially with the creature.